 What is Jitter?

-How to Fix Jitter
+How to Troubleshoot and Fix Jitter

-Get a Robust Router
+1. Get a Robust Router

 When you’re looking for a router, make sure to review the router before you make the purchase.
 While it’s unclear which router is best to handle jitter, it’s evident that a high-end router will efficiently handle it.
 Make sure to check the router’s reviews and ask around, especially online gamers, since they are mostly well-equipped with such components.

 Also, ensure that you have optimal internet speed.
-A high-speed internet connection is especially required in households with numerous devices connected to the same WiFi network.
+A high-speed internet connection is especially required in households with numerous devices connected to the same Wi-Fi network.
 A high-end router, coupled with a high-speed internet connection, makes an excellent pair for uninterrupted internet connectivity.

-Use a Wired Connection
+2. Use a Wired Connection

 Wired connections are incredibly beneficial for online gaming where you can’t afford any jitters.
 Since interference is out of your control, it’s best to employ measures that can stop any interference.
 A wireless connection may lead to higher latency, packet loss, and jitter.